 - Are you in tune with your body or is it simply the vehicle that gets you around?

 - What actions can you take or avoid in order to avoid getting physically or mental unwell?

 - Take a few moments to write down what a life of thriving and flourishing looks like.
 What’s stopping you?
 What can you add or subtract from your life in the pursuit of thriving?

 [I took this pic at the Saatchi Gallery in November 2018.
-How great and slightly unnerving is it?]
+Brilliant and disconcerting, eh?]